-- Add the Address and optionally the Port of the LDAP server to query.
-See "LDAP and LDAPS" Port Settings" on page 179 later in this topic. - 4.
+- 3. Add the Address and optionally the Port of the LDAP server to query.
+See the "LDAP and LDAPS Port Settings" on page 150 topic. - 4.
 Add the LDAP Base DN that corresponds to the LDAP system being queried.
 For example:

+'''

 CN=example-user, CN=Users, DC=example-domain, DC=com

+'''